Is It OK to Only Play Gambits? The Pros and Cons of a Sacrificial Chess Diet

 ✔ 3.
 Avoids Theoretical Battles

-No need to memorize 20 moves of Berlin Defense theory.
+No, you don’t have to sleep on the 20 moves into Berlin Defense theory.

 ✔ 4.
 More Exciting Games

-Gambits lead to open, tactical positions—perfect for aggressive players.
+Gambits result in wide open, tactical positions — ideal for aggressive players.

-Statistical Insight: Gambit players win 15% more games on time in blitz (Lichess 2024 data).
+Statistical Insight: Gambiteers win 15% more games on time in blitz (Lichess 2024)

 Disadvantages to Consider